SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         ```

 4. For the script to work you need to define the `requirements.txt` and `requirements_tests.txt`.
 The first file should
-    contain all packages required to run your code.
+    contain all the packages required to run your code.
 The second file contains all *additional* packages required to run
     the tests.
-In your simple case, it may very well be that the second file is empty, however, sometimes additional
+In your simple case, it may very well be that the second file is empty; however, sometimes additional
     packages are used for testing that are not strictly required for the scripts to run.

 5. Finally, try pushing the changes to your repository.
-Hopefully, your tests should just start, and you will after some
+Hopefully, your tests should just start, and after some
-    time see a green check mark next to the hash of the commit.
-Also, try to inspect the *Actions* tap where you can see
+    time you will see a green check mark next to the hash of the commit.
+Also, try to inspect the *Actions* tab where you can see
     the history of actions run.

     <figure markdown>